 - Preliminary examinations should be taken within six months of completing coursework, optimally during Fall semester of the third year.
 Students work with their principal advisor and committee to prepare for these exams according to the established guidelines.
 Students registered for full-time study who have not completed preliminary examinations by the end of their third year must submit a letter to the Th.D. director explaining the delay and requesting an extension from the Th.D. oversight committee.
 Extensions will normally not be granted beyond the middle of the fourth year.

 Th.D.
 Preliminary Examination Report Form (pdf)

-- After passing preliminary examinations, students designate a dissertation committee in consultation with their principal advisor.
+- After passing preliminary examinations, students assemble a dissertation committee, composed of four or five members, in consultation with their principal advisor.
 This committee need not be identical to the student’s preliminary examination committee, but at least three members of the committee must be regular-rank faculty members in the Divinity School unless otherwise approved.
 The chair of the dissertation committee, who serves as the dissertation supervisor, should work in the student’s primary area of concentration.
 The proposed committee roster must be submitted to the Th.D. director for approval.